With Android 4.1 (aka Jelly Bean) and upwards the full system log is only visible if you have root.

 You will see a popup “Allow USB debugging.
 The computer’s RSA fingerprint…", click “OK”.
 If you don’t see the popup when the cable is plugged in, you will see it after the next step.

 Within a command line session write the following command:

 To check if your phone is properly connected, write the command

-adb logcat > gateway.txt.
-This stores the android logs in the file
+adb logcat > phone.log to get the android logs in the file

-Now it is taking android logs.
-This is the time to to try to reproduce the error.
-Check some of the messages that are ‘WAITING’ and click retry Do this for as many times as you deem necessary to capture logs for that event.
-Wait about 15 minutes to enable capture of sufficient android device environment logs
+Now while taking android logs is the time to try to reproduce the error.
+Check some of the messages that are ‘WAITING’ and click retry.
+Do this for as many times as you deem necessary to capture logs for that event.

 Was this page helpful?